rust-lang/rust/CONTRIBUTING.md

 To avoid flooding the [`rust-lang/rust`] PR queue, changes in Clippy's repo are synced back in a bi-weekly basis if there's no urgent changes.
-This is done starting on the day of the Rust stable release and then every two other weeks.
+This is done starting on the day of the Rust stable release and then every other week.
 That way we guarantee that every feature in Clippy is available for 2 weeks in nightly, before it can get to beta.
 For reference, the first sync following this cadence was performed the 2020-08-27.

+All of the following commands have to be run inside the `rust` directory.

 1. Make sure Clippy itself is up-to-date by following the steps outlined in the previous section if necessary.